Gip-Gip/apecrunch/README.md

 **ApeCrunch** aims to be a fast, user-friendly Rust/TUI calculator port of the popular [SpeedCrunch](https://speedcrunch.org/) project.
 While not a copy-paste port, there are plans to implement every function SpeedCrunch supports plus the addition of much more

 ## **TO-DO:**
- - [ ] Add the ability to retrieve previous calculations from the history cache
  - [ ] Add the ability to save calculation history in multiple sessions
  - [ ] Add variables
  - [ ] Add good exponents